St. Luke’s Hospital is getting a FREE ad here. Lucky them.

 Now- digest that, Folks!

 That’s first rate ER admission, full staff, you get attended to as soon as you come in.
+Three nurses and one ER Doc never leave your side once you come in the door.

 Stay tuned for more.